Kikuchi, Mariners hand Rangers 12th straight road loss, 4-2

 Ty France drove in three runs with a pair of singles in his first two at-bats against Hyeon-Jong Yang (0-3).

-Seager added a solo homer and Kyle Lewis scored twice.
-It was the Mariners’ first series sweep this season.
+Seager added a solo homer and Kyle Lewis scored twice for the Mariners, who have won six of seven.

-Seattle has won six of seven since to return to .500 after a team meeting in San Diego where the Mariners were dealing with a COVID-19 crisis amid a series sweep by the Padres.

-“There are three or four times over the course of a season where you have to circle the wagons,” Mariners manager Scott Servais said.

 TRAINER’S ROOM